devopsacademyau/academy/classes/03class/aws/README.md

 #### listeners

 A listener tries to match requests from clients based on, among many types, protocol/port and path-based routing.
-For example a request on port `443` can redirect the traffic to an internal server running on port `80` or a request to `/admin` sends the traffic to a specifc EC2 Instance.
+For example a request on port `443` can redirect the traffic to an internal server running on port `80` or a request to `/admin` sends the traffic to a specific EC2 Instance.

-Each listener rule consists in a priority of actions and one or more conditions.
+Each listener rule consists of a priority of actions and one or more conditions.
 When the conditions for a rule are met, the traffic is then forwarded to a target group and the remaining rules are ignored.

 #### target group